-- 1. If we are preparing a ... text we must pay attention to the chronological aspect of described events. - 2.
-The main types of text coherence are ... coherence and global coherence. - 3.
+1. If we are preparing a ... text we must pay attention to the chronological aspect of described events.

+- 2. The main types of text coherence are ... coherence and global coherence. - 3.
 The local text coherence has semantic and ... aspects. - 4.
 The ... text coherence demands that every unit essentially ... to the unfolding the text content. - 5. ... is a text that is related to one or more other texts, especially using ... to these texts. - 6.
-The term "intertextuality" was introduced by ... in the essay "Word, Dialogue and Novel" (1966). - 7.
-According to the idea of intertextuality in the very center of attention "a dialogue of several writings" must be and not the search for - 8.
-Analyzing intertextuality in the sphere of media culture the American scholar John Fiske introduced the concepts of..., ... and ... texts. - 9.
+The term -intertextuality" was introduced by ... in the essay -Word, Dialogue and Novel" (1966). - 7.
+According to the idea of intertextuality in the very center of attention -a dialogue of several writings" must be and not the search for

+- 8. Analyzing intertextuality in the sphere of media culture the American scholar John Fiske introduced the concepts of..., ... and ... texts. - 9.
 In some cases discourse is regarded as the internal ... of the text. - 10.
 The discourse theory proposed by Michel Foucault has a ... character: the discourse is not considered as an abstract form which is significant and valid for all ages and cultures. - 11.It is an important characteristic feature of ... that it is able to set its own limits, its inherent temporality form, and its specific modifications. - 12.Unlike Michel Foucault, other scientists articulate the aspect of ... competition, the struggle of ... with each other.

-AUXILIARY PART SYLLABUS EXPLANATORY NOTE
+AUXILIARY PART SYLLABUS

+EXPLANATORY NOTE

 World culture is a complex, multi-level, full of internal contradictions and collisions system, which affects the development of society on its all directions.
 In the XXI century, in spite of the clear trend of social and cultural differentiation of various ethnic and national communities, communicative processes have got determinant.
-In this regard, in the sphere of humanities the notion of "discourse",has come into widespread use.
+In this regard, in the sphere of humanities the notion of -discourse"has come into widespread use.
 This notion is interpreted first of all as speech, inscribed in the communicative situation.

-However, in modern conditions the representatives of social sciences and humanities mean by discourse a communicative phenomenon, a complex, hierarchically organized system of knowledge that contains linguistic and extralinguistic elements (knowledge of the world, opinions, attitudes, goals of its participants, the ideological aspects, which are necessarily to take into account in order to understand the texts of culture.
+However, in modern conditions the representatives of social sciences and humanities mean by discourse a communicative phenomenon, a complex, hierarchically organized system of knowledge that contains linguistic and extralinguistic elements (knowledge of the world, opinions, attitudes, goals of its participants, the ideological aspects, which are necessarily to take into account in order to understand the different texts including the texts of cultural anthropology).
 In this sense, discourses have important social and cultural implications for the subjects of cultural creative activities.

 Culturological knowledge as a part of the humanities also appears in the discursive incarnation.
 It is now possible to talk about the diversity of culturological discourses, which have different bases.
 Therefore, the modern fundamental cultural studies serve as a methodological basis for the investigation of discursive practices and discourse features.
+In turn, discursive analysis acquires fundamental methodological significance in the context of the study of cultural phenomena and processes, including research of a reflexive nature (for example, -reading" texts of cultural anthropology).

-Thus, the discipline "Discursive analysis of cultural texts" is a necessary component of the training of future researchers of culture.
-It organizes knowledge about cultural attitudes and practices, lets culturology function as a special type of discourse in the context of the humanities; it forms a special knowledge and competencies the masters in this field need to carry outtheir professional research and teaching activities.
+Thus, the discipline -Discursive analysis of the texts of cultural anthropology" is a necessary component of the training of future researchers of culture.
+It organizes knowledge about cultural attitudes and practices, lets culturology and cultural anthropology function as a special types of discourse in the context of the humanities; it forms a special knowledge and competencies the masters in this field need to carry out their professional research and teaching activities.

-Masters, who has managed the educational master program on specialty 1-21 80 13 "Culturology", must possess the following specialized competence (SC-6): be skilled in the discurse analysis of cultural texts.
+Masters, who has managed the educational master program on specialty 1-21 80 13 - Culturology", must possess the following specialized competence (SC-6): be skilled in the discourse analysis of culturological texts.